hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol02.md

   Answer: D E

+  Explanation

+  The WSA can be configured for "**transparent**" or "**forward proxy**" mode.
+  - transport mode: the WSA will respond to both transparent and explicit HTTP requests (explicit - ONLY responds to explicit HTTP requests)
+  - forward proxy mode: WSA, as a web proxy, will have two sets of TCP sockets per client request

 - <span style="color: #008888; font-weight: bold;">Question 6</span>

   Which action controls the amount of URI text that is stored in Cisco WSA logs files?

-  A. Configure the datasecurityconfig command<br>
+  A. Configure the `datasecurityconfig` command<br>
-  B. Configure the advancedproxyconfig command with the HTTPS subcommand<br>
+  B. Configure the `advancedproxyconfig` command with the HTTPS subcommand<br>
   C. Configure a small log-entry size.<br>
   D. Configure a maximum packet size.<br>